oracle/python-oracledb/doc/src/api_manual/cursor.rst

     types:

     .. list-table-with-summary::
+        :header-rows: 1
+        :class: wy-table-responsive
+        :align: center
         :summary: The first column is the Python Type.
 The second column is the corresponding Database Type.
-        :header-rows: 1

         * - Python Type
           - Database Type